danStich/dia/README.md

 ## Getting started
 There are two primary user-facing functions within the `dia` package.
 The `run_dia()` function can be called within an Rscript to run the Dam Impact Analysis (DIA) model using default or user-defined inputs.
 The `run_dia_shiny()` function launches a graphical user interface (GUI) that opens in a web browser and is written with the `shiny` package.
-The former provides functionality for large-scale simulation studies in R whereas the latter provides and intuitive interface for running smaller numbers of management scenarios.
+The former provides functionality for large-scale simulation studies in R whereas the latter provides an intuitive  interface for running smaller numbers of management scenarios.

 ### `run_dia()`
 The `run_dia()` function provides the primary user-facing function for the `dia` package.
 The purpose of the function is to run the Dam Impact Analysis for some number of generations (15 by default).
 The output of this function is a  dataframe (ie. data table) containing number of wild and hatchery-origin adult returns in each generation.
 All default argument values (model inputs) are  based on the most-recent version of the NOAA Dam Impact Analysis Excel-based model (v67, Nieland et al. 2013, 2015; Nieland and Sheehan 2020).

 The `run_dia()` function allows user to specify number of generations,  number of starting wild and hatchery adults, whether stocking is turned on or off, how many fish are stocked in each production unit of the river, upstream and downstream dam passage rates, and other life-history or dam-related vital rates.

 You can find the help file for the `run_dia()` function in R by running:
 `?dia::run_dia`.
 This file contains all accepted user arguments, explanations